RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 **_Presenter: Jason Yung-Cheng Lin_**

 As a founding and premier member of RISC-V International, Andes Technology contributes to high-performance computing (HPC) with superior out-of-order execution CPU cores and vector processors optimized for HPC workloads.
 Additionally, Andes offers an instruction customization environment that enables developers to accelerate performance-critical functions.
 AndesAIRE, the AI software stack, further enhances AI workload optimization, supporting large-scale AI/ML applications from edge devices to the cloud.
 This session will showcase how Andes Technology’s innovations are driving performance improvements across HPC environments.

+### RISC-V and HPC: Where we are and where we need to go

+**_Presenter: Nick Brown_**

+Whilst RISC-V has become popular in fields such as embedded computing, it is yet to find mainstream success in High Performance Computing (HPC).
+However with the recent availability of more powerful RISC-V hardware, the proposition has begun to look more attractive.
+In this talk I will highlight some of the recent successess around leveraging RISC-V in HPC, along with highlighting key areas that still need further development and improvement.